 Conference Packet: Each attendee will receive a packet to include an agenda/schedule, a list of expected attendees with contact details (for those who wish to make them known), a name badge, one or more specially produced keepsakes and any catalogues, papers, etc., that attendees might wish to make available beforehand.

-Expected numbers: A minimum of 40, and up to but not exceeding a number equal to the capacity of the venue(s).
+Expected numbers: A minimum of 40, and up to 60.
 The smaller the number, the easier it will be to have meaningful discussions with a maximum involvement on the part of the participants.
 This will also simplify logistics, meals, etc. The preliminary budget with a contingency suggests that 50 attendees represents the break-even point and the goal is to break even.
 The organizers/sponsors will not profit from this.

 Honoraria, etc.: None.
 Registration, transportation and accommodation will be paid for by all participants.
 The only exception in Scotland was that one attendee who had the registration waived in return for services rendered.

-Group Photograph: At some point during the weekend we'll set up a group photograph which will be placed on the website and will be downloadable.
+Group Photograph: At some point during the gathering (tentatively 2pm on Thursday) we'll set up a group photograph which will be placed on the website and will be downloadable.
 Also, it would be nice to have someone who is willing to take photographs throughout the SouthPole-sium.
-These will be place on the website as well.
+These will be placed on the website as well.
 Any volunteer photographers?
 (In Scotland, Oslo and Dublin, Cathy Cooper did a great job!).

 Volunteer Opportunities: Organizing and managing the SouthPole-sium is a largely volunteer undertaking.
 It will be pretty much under control up to the point that it actually happens.
 That's when some volunteer help will be very much appreciated.
 Among the tasks:

-Information on these options are included on the Registration Form.
+Information on these options will be included on the Registration Form.

-• Registration and greeting attendees (Friday afternoon, Saturday morning.)
+• Registration and greeting attendees Wednesday evening and Thursday morning.

 • Organizing and Moderating a multi-presenter session.
 We expect 'The California Contingent' (The Organizing Committee) to handle this.